jnozzi/cocoadev.com/SiteContent/General/JonathanGrynspan.markdown

 I've chosen the prefix "GT" for my public projects.
 The following are the ones I've released so far:

-* [[GTResourceFork]], a Cocoa wrapper for the Resource Manager - http://www.ghosttiger.com/?p=117
+* General/GTResourceFork, a Cocoa wrapper for the Resource Manager - http://www.ghosttiger.com/?p=117
 * An Objective-C asynchronous messaging system - http://www.ghosttiger.com/?p=130
-* [[GTSubscription]], a Cocoa wrapper for the Carbon file system subscription system - http://www.ghosttiger.com/?p=132
+* General/GTSubscription, a Cocoa wrapper for the Carbon file system subscription system - http://www.ghosttiger.com/?p=132
 * An asynchronous keyboard state reader - http://www.ghosttiger.com/?p=136